Caring for an elderly parent can be difficult but even moreso when they are resistive and refuse help.

 - Protect your own health by keeping up with dental visits and seeing your family doctor for regular check ups.
 You aren’t going to be able to help your stubborn parent if you neglect your health and end up sick.

 - Eat a healthy diet.
 It can be tempting to grab fast food because you are on the run or too worn out to cook nutritious food, but that’s not good practice over the long term.
-If you don’t have time to plan a recipe, run out and shop, etc, there are meal services, such as Blue Apron, that will send the food to your home.
+If you don’t have time to plan a recipe, run out and shop, etc, there are meal services, such as Purple Carrot, that will send the food to your home.
 All you have to do is cook it (recipe and food is included)!

 - Think about hiring in home help for your parent (or for you, if you are spending a lot of time caring for your parent).